Last Updated On:

 - Product categories, images, and descriptions are clearer on desktop versions.

 The ubiquitous smartphones are ruling the roost, resulting in a heavy rush in online traffic.
 Today, more than 52% of global web traffic is generated from smartphones.

-So, creating a friendly shopping experience for mobile users is a must.
+So, creating a friendly shopping experience for mobile users is a must to boost mobile conversion rates.
 If you don’t, you’re likely to miss a huge chunk of business from these users.

 1. Optimize the Performance of Your Mobile Website

 Painfully slow loading speeds of websites can frustrate any user.
 A study found that 53% of users leave if a mobile site takes more than 3 seconds to load.
 However, the same study also found the 3 out of 4 mobile sites have load times of over 10 seconds.

 Mobile sites that load in 5 seconds or less generate 2X the revenue from mobile ads than those which take longer.
 Now you know why speed is important when it comes to loading times of your mobile site.
 And unless you drastically improve the loading speed of your mobile web pages, you won’t get decent mobile conversion rates.